jhauberg/comply/README.md

 This project defines and applies some (very) opinionated and strict rules on best practices for writing readable and maintainable C. Following these rules will help enforce consistency throughout your project.
 You might not like some of them, but each has thought and reasoning behind it.

-Basically, `comply` is a style linter that scans and analyzes your code, looking for things that could be improved.
+Basically, `comply` is a style compliance checker (or linter) that scans and analyzes your code, looking for things that could be improved.
 It is _not_ a compiler- as such, it will not find errors in your code.
-It only provides suggestions on improvements; it never touches or changes your code.
+It only provides suggestions for improvements.

 You decide which rules are worth following.
 Just remember, consistency is key.